 “Take a step back and think why the old order was put in place, it’s because there wouldn’t be any wars,” she said.
 “Now we are here and we have a lot of wars.
 That’s clearly where we are now.”

-Wolfgang Ischinger, the chairman of the MSC and a former German ambassador to the US, said participants would not mince words for the US administration.
 “This is a time to be serious,” he said.
 “We need to be honest about our differences, but we should seek to help organise a constructive transatlantic reset, if that is possible, this weekend.”

-UN tensions
+UN tension

-The US ambassador to the UN, Mike Waltz told the panel that President Donald Trump was trying to ensure the burden of security was fairer as the White House called on Europe to increase its defence spending.
-"The American people have always supported this rules-based order with their tax dollars since the end of World War II," he said.
+The US ambassador to the UN, Mike Waltz, told the panel that Mr Trump was trying to ensure the burden of security was fairer, as the White House called on Europe to increase its defence spending.

-Mr Walz said the Trump administration would apply the same pressure on the UN as it had to force Nato countries into commitments to raise defence spending to five per cent of GDP, a doubling over a decade.
+Mr Walz said the Trump administration would apply the same pressure on the UN as it had to force Nato countries into commitments to raise defence spending to 5 per cent of GDP, a doubling over a decade.
 “We need to put the UN on a diet,” he said.
 “We are going to reform the UN.”

 That drew a challenge from Ms Kallas, who said the majority of countries in the world wanted a rules-based order to govern international relations.
-“If we are talking about reforming the multilateral system…we should respect that all states are equal,” she said.
+“If we are talking about reforming the multilateral system … we should respect that all states are equal,” she said.

 G7 Middle East

-Munich will also see the first face-to-face meeting of the G7 foreign ministers under the French presidency in 2026.
-Foreign minister Jean-Noël Barrot will use the meeting to address the idea of "regional integration" in the Middle East.
-A focus on converging interests is expected to see the group try to find common language on turning rivalry into cooperation.
+Foreign Minister Jean-Noel Barrot will use the meeting to address the idea of “regional integration” in the Middle East.
+A focus on converging interests is expected to see the group try to find common language on turning rivalry into co-operation.